williamjohnstone/EnzoBot/CONTRIBUTING.md

-# GravityBot Contribution Guide
+# EnzoBot Contribution Guide
-I am very picky about quality of code in GravityBot so it is *very* important that you follow these guidelines when contributing.
+I am very picky about quality of code in EnzoBot so it is *very* important that you follow these guidelines when contributing.

 ### Big Dos and Don'ts
  - Don't PR single line corrections